Centennial Exposition: Exhibits

 The right arm and torch of the Statue of Liberty were showcased at the exposition.
 For a fee of 50 cents, visitors could climb the ladder to the balcony, and the money raised this way was used to fund the pedestal for the statue.

 Technologies introduced at the fair include the Corliss Steam Engine.
 Pennsylvania Railroad displayed the John Bull steam locomotive that was originally built in 1831.
 The Waltham Watch Company displayed the first automatic screw-making machinery and won the Gold Medal in the first international watch precision competition.
 Until the start of 2004, many of the exposition's exhibits were displayed in the Smithsonian Institution's Arts and Industries Building in Washington, D.C., adjacent to the Castle building.

+The German Empire, which had recently been founded after the German victory in the Franco-Prussian War of 1870–71, did not send a very big contribution.
+Its main contributor were the Krupp steelworks, which sent in 37 civilian (mainly railway) items and 9 artillery items.
+Its big 35.5 cm gun of 57t was the showpiece of its contribution and drew quite some attention.
+It was kind of a tradition for Krupp to promote its trade mark by exhibiting its heaviest gun at each world's fair.
+However, the Philadelphia 57t gun was considerably lighter than the British 40 cm gun of 80t which was made at the same time.

-Still basking in afterglow of its victory in the Franco-Prussian War of 1870–71, the newly founded German Empire foregrounded its arms industry, especially the powerful Krupp guns and heavy cannons that were sold and exported to numerous nations in the following years.
-By way of contrast, the craftsmanship of France, which had been defeated in the Franco-Prussian War, was represented by the Gothic Revival high altar that Edward Sorin, founder of University of Notre Dame, had commissioned from the workshop of Désiré Froc-Robert & Sons in Paris.
+The French contribution centered on art.
+Its showpiece was the Gothic Revival high altar that Edward Sorin, founder of University of Notre Dame, had commissioned from the workshop of Désiré Froc-Robert & Sons in Paris.
 After the exposition, the altar was installed at the Basilica of the Sacred Heart on Notre Dame's campus where it remains to this day.

 For Mexico, which was emerging from a long period of internal disorder and foreign invasions, the exposition was an opportunity for the Liberal regime of President Sebastián Lerdo de Tejada to garner international recognition of his regime and to counter anti-Mexican public opinion in the United States.
 Prominent Mexican painters including José María Velasco, José Obregón, and Santiago Rebull exhibited there.
 Velasco's work was greatly admired, gaining him international recognition and enhancing his standing in Mexico.

-The Swedish Cottage, representing a rural Swedish schoolhouse of traditional style, was re-erected in Central Park, New York, after the exposition closed.
+The Swedish Cottage, representing a rural Swedish schoolhouse of traditional style, was re-erected in Central Park in New York City, after the exposition closed.
 It is now the Swedish Cottage Marionette Theatre.

+The Japan exhibit included a pavilion, house, and garden with one of the first "dwarfed trees" to be displayed outside of Japan.